vmware-archive/dispatch/examples/blog/README.md

 ## Secret

-### NOTE:
-currently as injecting secret from api-gateway is not supported, this secret is actually not used, you can safely skip this section, but you need to hardcode your minio credientials in the ``post.js`` code.
+Copy the ``secret.tmpl.json`` (which should be at the root folder of this example) to ``secret.json``, then replace with your minio credentials.
 ```
 {
-    "endPoint": "<minio-host>"
+    "endPoint": "<minio-hostname>",
-    "port": <minio-port>
+    "port": "<minio-port>",
-    "accessKey": "<access-key>",
+    "accessKey": "<minio-access-key>",
-    "secretKey": "<secret-key>",
+    "secretKey": "<minio-secret-key>",
+    "bucket": "<minio-bucket-name>"
 }
 ```
-### END of NOTE

-### TODO: add instructions on how to create secret.json and have a template of it
+Create dispatch secret with your just created ``secret.json``
 ```
 dispatch delete secret blog-webapp-secret
 dispatch create secret blog-webapp-secret secret.json
 ```

 ## Upload the post.js as a Dispatch function

+Create a dispatch function and associate it with your just created dispatch secret.

 ```
 dispatch delete function post
-dispatch create function blog-webapp-image post post.js
+dispatch create function blog-webapp-image post post.js --secret blog-webapp-secret
 ```

 ## Milestone I: Execute the uploaded function with dispatch cli